This can happen naturally in rural environments when heavy rain exceeds soil infiltration rates and flows as runoff overland.

-This can occur naturally in rural environments when heavy rain exceeds soil infiltration rates and flows as runoff overland.
-More common however is surface water flooding in urban/paved areas where impermeable surfaces allow little or no infiltration of rainwater and local drainage systems cannot cope with the volume of rainfall.
+Surface water flooding happens more in urban and paved areas where impermeable surfaces allow little or no infiltration of rainwater and local drainage systems cannot cope with the amount of rainfall.

-The responsibility of assessing, managing and controlling the risk of surface water flooding in the county now rests with us.
-We are responsible for maintaining the highway drainage network to help limit the possibility of surface water flooding as far as possible.
+We are responsible for assessing, managing and controlling the risk of surface water flooding in the county.
+We are also responsible for maintaining the highway drainage network to help limit the possibility of surface water flooding as far as we can.

-In general, highway gullies and culverts should work without routine maintenance.
-However we do periodically (once a year normally) empty and cleanse gullies, removing any silt and other debris which may have built up.
+Highway gullies and culverts should generally work without routine maintenance.
+Normally once a year we empty and cleanse gullies, removing any silt and other debris which may have built up.

-We are also now responsible for identifying risk from surface water and are currently preparing a Local Flood Risk Strategy which will outline our objectives and proposals for managing surface water flood risk in the future.
+We're also responsible for identifying risk from surface water and are currently creating a Local Flood Risk Strategy which will give our objectives and proposals for managing surface water flood risk in the future.

-If you have any report any issues concerning flood risk from surface water, please email our flood risk team on Flood.Team@derbyshire.gov.uk.
+If you would like to report any issues concerning flood risk from surface water, please email: email@example.com